-The above property is used in our encoding of answer sets (as counterexamples) in disjunctive ASP.
-In a nutshell, it combines the following parts:
+In a nutshell, our encoding of answer sets (as counterexamples) in disjunctive ASP combines the following parts:

-- 1. guessing an interpretation, - deriving the error-indicating atom bot if the interpretation is not a supported model (where each true atom occurs positively in the head of some rule whose body holds), - 3. deriving bot if the true atoms of some non-trivial SCC are not acyclicly derivable (checked via determining the complement of a fixpoint of \mathcal{T}), and - 4. saturating interpretations that do not correspond to answer sets by deriving all truth assignments (for atoms) from bot.
+- 1. guessing an interpretation, - 2. deriving the error-indicating atom bot if the interpretation is not a supported model (where each true atom occurs positively in the head of some rule whose body holds),

+- 3. deriving bot if the true atoms of some non-trivial SCC are not acyclicly derivable (checked via determining the complement of a fixpoint of T), and - 4. saturating interpretations that do not correspond to answer sets by deriving all truth assignments (for atoms) from bot.